-- dumb.
-The adjective dumb is attached to enemy.
-Most, but not all, adjectives are in front of the words they describe, but in this case the adjective follows the noun. - first, particularly.
+- 19 first, particularly.
 The handy, adaptable word first functions as both an adjective (first prize) and an adverb.
 In this sentence it's an adverb telling about the verb go.
-The second answer is also an adverb, attached to the descriptive word narrow. - warily.
-To describe the verb waddled, the adverb warily is best. - worried.
+The second answer is also an adverb, attached to the descriptive word narrow. - 20 warily.
+To describe the verb waddled, the adverb warily is best. - 27 worried.
 The description isn't talking about the action of looking but rather describing you.
 The pronoun you may be described only by an adjective, so worried wins the prize here. - silent.
 This adjective describes the noun duck.
 The verb in between is a linking verb, which may be thought of as a giant equal sign linking (how clever are these grammar terms!) the noun and its description. - winding.
 As the Beatles once sang, you have to travel "a long and winding road" to this answer.
-The adjective winding is attached to the noun tunnel. - angry.
+The adjective winding is attached to the noun tunnel. - 24 angry.
 The adjective angry tells you about the Snowman.
 You're not describing the action (sounded) but instead the person doing the action (the Snowman).
-In this sentence, the verb sounded is a stand-in for was, which is a linking verb that connects what precedes and follows it (Snowman and angry). - filthy.
-If you're describing pipes, a thing and therefore a noun, you need an adjective, which in this case is filthy. - well.
-The adverb well tells you how Truffle has run. - bad.
+In this sentence, the verb sounded is a stand-in for was, which is a linking verb that connects what precedes and follows it (Snowman and angry). - 25 filthy.
+If you're describing pipes, a thing and therefore a noun, you need an adjective, which in this case is filthy. - 26 well.
+The adverb well tells you how Truffle has run. - 27 bad.
 This sentence illustrates a common mistake.
 The description doesn't tell you anything about Truffle's ability to feel (touching sensation).
 Instead, it tells you about the letter carrier's state of mind.
 Because the word is a description of a person, not of an action, you need an adjective, bad.
 To feel badly implies that you're wearing mittens and can't feel anything through the thick cloth. - well.
 The adverb well is attached to the action to turn out (to result). - well.
 How does she like chocolate truffles?
 Almost as much as I do!
 Also, she likes them well.
-The adverb is needed because you're describing the verb likes. - bad.
+The adverb is needed because you're describing the verb likes. - 30 bad.
 The description bad applies to the snacks, not to the verb are.
-Hence, an adjective is what you want. - bad.
+Hence, an adjective is what you want. - 31 bad.
 The description tells you about his meal, a noun (also a truly terrible combination of foods).
-You need the adjective bad. - good.
+You need the adjective bad. - 32 good.
 The adjective (good) is attached to a noun (bit). - badly.
 Now you're talking about the action (ate), so you need an adverb (badly). - well.
 The best response here is well, an adjective that works for health-status statements.
-Good will do in a pinch, but good is better for psychological or mood statements. - Bad.
+Good will do in a pinch, but good is better for psychological or mood statements. - 35 Bad.
 The adjective bad applies to the noun dog. - the.
 The sentence implies that one particular picture caught Annie's fancy, so the works nicely here.
 If you chose a, no problem.
 The sentence would be a bit less specific but still acceptable.
 The only true clinker is an, which must precede words beginning with vowels a group that doesn't include picture.